JesseCh3n/a-vet-site/README.md

 ## Description

 <p>In the final bootcamp project I decided to build a website for a vet clinic, which includes an interactive booking system.</p>
-<p>The idea came to mind when my girl friend, who's a vet, vent her frustrations one day when her schedule was very disorganised</p>
+<p>The idea came to mind when my girlfriend, who's a vet, vent her frustrations one day when her schedule was very disorganised.</p>

 * <b>Designer</b> Jesse Chen

 Along the way I have encountered a few challenges in achieving my goals.
 Some of the challenges are as follows:

 * No prior knowledge of REACT framework and GraphQL data query language.
-* There is a substantial amount of documentation to refer when working with 3rd party packages like MongoDB, GraphQL and Vite.
+* There is a substantial amount of documentation to refer when working with 3rd party packages like MongoDB, Apollo server and Vite.
-* I have encountered few issues because of typos in GraphQL schemas, which are not highlighted in VS Code.
+* I have encountered a few issues because of typos in GraphQL schemas, which are not highlighted in VS Code.
 * I had some difficulties in deploying the application on Heroku.

 ## Table of Contents